osisoft/AVEVA-Adapter-Structured-Data-Files-Docs/README.md

-# PI-Adapter-for-Structured-Data-Files-Docs
+# AVEVA-Adapter-for-Structured-Data-Files-Docs

-PI Adapter for Structured Data Files is a data-collection component that transfers time-series data from source devices to OMF (Open Message Format) endpoints in AVEVA Data Hub or AVEVA PI Servers.
+AVEVA Adapter for Structured Data Files is a data-collection component that transfers time-series data from source devices to OMF (Open Message Format) endpoints in AVEVA Data Hub or AVEVA PI Servers.

-This repository contains the documentation for PI Adapter for Structured Data Files.
+This repository contains the documentation for AVEVA Adapter for Structured Data Files.

 ## Subtree